-First, let me address three things that I believe are going to drive long-term value in our real estate market:
+First, let me address three things that I believe are going to drive long-term value in our local real estate market:

 - “Season” gets longer and longer.
 I think it’s about 10 to 10 ½ months right now.
 While there are plenty that make Sarasota their seasonal residence, there is distinctly less seasonality.
 Residents are staying longer in Sarasota, and more are making it their full-time home.
 A prominent developer from Naples recently said that Sarasota has a vibe, energy, and amenities that Naples only wished it had.
 All this bodes well as it stabilizes revenue in key sectors of our economy.